SolidWallOfCode/http-replay/README.md

 ## Contribute

-Please refer to [the Contributing.md file](Contributing.md) for information about how to get involved.
+Please refer to [CONTRIBUTING](CONTRIBUTING.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.

 ## License